 Identifying a disqualified person - ongoing checks

-From 1 January 2018, banks and building societies will also be required to carry out quarterly immigration checks through CIFAS, the specified anti-fraud organisation or data-matching authority.
+From 1 January 2018, banks and building societies have been required to carry out quarterly immigration checks through the specified anti-fraud organisation or data-matching authority.

 This immigration check is to be carried out on certain existing current accounts, excluding current accounts operated or held by or for an individual who is acting (with respect to that account) for the purposes of trade, business or profession.